How can therapy help me?

 Does what we talk about in therapy remain confidential?

-Confidentiality is one of the most important components between a client and psychotherapist.
-Successful therapy requires a high degree of trust with highly sensitive subject matter, that is usually not discussed anywhere but the therapist's office.
-You will be provided a written copy of my confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
+Confidentiality is one of the most important components between a client and a psychotherapist.
+Successful therapy requires a high degree of trust with the highly sensitive subject matter, that is usually not discussed anywhere but the therapist's office.
+You will be provided a written copy of my confidential disclosure agreement, and you can expect that what you discuss in the session will not be shared with anyone.
 This is called “Informed Consent”.
 In some situations, you may want your therapist to share information or give an update to someone on your healthcare team (your physician, school nurse/official for students), but under the HIPAA laws, your therapist cannot release this information without obtaining your written permission.
-There are some legal exceptions, and some of those are listed below and will be discussed again prior to treatment.
+There are some legal exceptions, and some of those are listed below and will be discussed again before treatment.

 State law and professional ethics require therapists and other health professionals to maintain confidentiality, except for the following situations:

 - Suspected past or present child abuse or neglect of children must be reported to CPS and Police authorities, based on information provided by the client and/or collateral sources;